rodericj/MeridianWine/README.md

 ## Setup

 MeridianWine is deployed to Heroku.
 It uses Postgresql for it's data store.
+We use the [vapor buildpack](https://github.com/vapor-community/heroku-buildpack/) and it seems to work fine.

 ## Clients

+The [WineRegion App](https://github.com/rodericj/WineCellarApp) consumes the tree and presents it in a

 ## Errors encountered

 ### No process running
 `2021-02-01T05:45:55.191188+00:00 heroku[router]: at=error code=H14 desc="No web processes running" method=GET path="/region" host=tranquil-garden-84812.herokuapp.com request_id=40190aa2-4add-4bd5-99da-76ced51e9abf fwd="108.225.76.255" dyno= connect= service= status=503 bytes= protocol=http`

 Stackoverlow'd to [here](https://stackoverflow.com/questions/41804507/h14-error-in-heroku-no-web-processes-running) where it was suggested that we scale up with `heroku ps:scale web=1` but that didn't work.
+Attempted to remove and then re-add the build pack and update the Procfile.